 Pensions & the Cost-of-Living Adjustment

-If you began receiving pension benefits in December 2021 or earlier under the final average pay or CECONY career average formula, you’ll find that the amount of your April 2022 pension check will go up.
-The increase is a cost-of-living adjustment (COLA) that takes place every year if there is an increase in the Consumer Price Index (CPI).
-This benefit, not found in most pension plans, helps protect your retirement income from inflation.
-Your pension plan provides an automatic COLA equal to 75 percent of the change in the CPI, with a maximum of 3 percent in any given year.
+If you began receiving pension benefits in December 2022 or earlier under the final average pay or CECONY career average formula, you’ll find that the amount of your April 2023 pension check will increase.
+The increase is a cost-of-living adjustment (COLA) that takes place every year if there is an increase in the Consumer Price Index (CPI) to help protect your retirement income against inflation.
+The pension plan provides an automatic COLA equal to 75 percent of the change in the CPI, with a maximum of 3 percent in any given year.